-- Knowledge about theories of Communication Science: Admission to our Master's programme in Communication Science expects you to have a certain understanding of Communication Science theories.
+- Knowledge about theories of Communication Science: Admission to our Master's programme in Communication Science requires you to have a certain level of knowledge and understanding of Communication Science theories.
 The admissions board will evaluate this based on your Bachelor’s curriculum and completed courses.
 Work experience is not taken into consideration.

-- Knowledge about theories of (quantitative) social science methods and statistics: The Master's programme in Communication Science has its roots in sociobehavioural sciences.
-In line with this sociobehavioural tradition, the programme attempts to teach you how to systematically observe and measure the effects of media and communication.
-In order to make the most of our Master’s programme in Communication Science, you must be at ease with the use of certain sociobehavioural data collection methods (such as survey design and experimental design), and statistical models to analyse the data (such as measurement models, linear regression and analysis of variance).
-This level of knowledge has to be confirmed by the content of courses taken during your academic Bachelor’s programme.
+- Knowledge about theories of (quantitative) social science methods and statistics: The Master's programme in Communication Science has its roots in socio-behavioural sciences.
+In line with this socio-behavioural tradition, the programme teaches you how to systematically observe and measure the contents and effects of media and communication.
+That is why, in order to successfully complete our Master’s programme in Communication Science, you must be at ease with the use of certain socio-behavioural data collection methods (such as survey design and experimental design), and statistical models to analyse the data (such as measurement models, linear regression and analysis of variance).
+This level of knowledge must be confirmed by the content of courses taken during your academic Bachelor’s programme.
 Work experience is not taken into consideration.

 - Experience in conducting empirical research with the use of inferential statistics: In addition to knowledge of socio-behavioural research methods and statistics, we require you to be able to conduct and evaluate quantitative empirical research.
 This will be evaluated based on research papers written during your Bachelor’s programme.
 If you don’t have any research papers, please upload a document which states that you don’t have a research paper.

-All Communication Science courses in the Master’s programme are taught in English.
-You must therefore be able to read textbooks, understand lectures, take part in classroom discussions and undertake written work in English.
-That is why we require evidence of English language proficiency from non-native speakers of English with a non-Dutch degree whose first language is NOT English.
+All Communication Science courses in the Master’s programmes are taught in English.
+You must therefore be able to read textbooks, understand lectures, take part in classroom discussions and produce written work in English.
+That is why we require evidence of English language proficiency from applicants with a non-Dutch degree whose first language is NOT English.
 Please note that if you do not meet this requirement, admission is not possible.
 We only accept test results from TOEFL, IELTS and Cambridge Advanced English or Cambridge Proficiency English.
 Other English tests are not considered valid.

 Requirements regarding English language level are*:

-** The TOEFL ITP test (Institutional Testing Program) and the TOEFL iBT special home edition are NOT accepted.
+*** The TOEFL ITP test (Institutional Testing Program) and the TOEFL iBT special home edition are NOT accepted.

 English test exemptions

-Students with a Dutch Bachelor’s degree are also exempted from this requirement.
+Students with a Dutch Bachelor’s degree are exempt from this requirement.